svaarala/duktape-wiki/GettingStartedLineProcessing.md

 ```

 Because Duktape is an embeddable engine and makes minimal assumptions
-there are no file I/O bindings in the default C or Ecmascript API.
+there are no file I/O bindings in the default C or ECMAScript API.
 The
 above helper is an example of how to push the contents of a file as a
 string; the example uses a fixed read buffer for brevity, a better
 implementation would first check the file size and then allocate a buffer
 for it.
 The Duktape distributable includes "extras" which provide, among
-other things, useful C and Ecmascript helpers, including file I/O helpers.
+other things, useful C and ECMAScript helpers, including file I/O helpers.

 ```c
 ctx = duk_create_heap_default();